 For more information (in French) visit their website.

-Here’s our tip : by the train station in downtown Lorient, there is an underground parking lot in the l’Orientis building.
-For less than 20€ a week, you can park your car and take the bus to and from the ferry terminal (line 2 and 3).
+Here’s our tip: there are public underground parking lots where you can leave your car for several days.
+For less than 20€ a week, you can park your car and take the bus to and from the ferry terminal.
 It’s the best quality/price ratio, just bear in mind that you have to get there well ahead of the ferry’s departure time, just to make time for pre-payment and for the drive in bus.

-The two boats, « Ile de Groix » and « Saint-Tudy » can transport up to 450 passengers and respectively 32 and 20 vehicles.
+The two boats can transport up to 450 passengers and respectively and up to 32 vehicles.
 The boats are comfortable and offer indoor and outdoor seating.
 You will find toilets and vending machines inside.